Phuocdat10/Face_Recognition/README.md

 # Face-Recognition
 Description: A model is applied in real time based on CNN and Keras Applicants.
 Input will be frame from camera or a video and output will be position of the face of each person.
 The model can predict age, gender, emotion of person in that camera or video.

 ## Models:

-- Link download all models:
-  https://drive.google.com/drive/folders/1FgE70jLTqqmMbR-JoEt1XxRmzm1wpVzG?usp=sharing
+- Download models classification form link into folder models: https://drive.google.com/drive/folders/1FgE70jLTqqmMbR-JoEt1XxRmzm1wpVzG?usp=sharing

 ## Dependencies: